ubc/mediawiki-docker/README.md

 docker-compose restart SERIVCE_NAME
 ```
 where the SERIVCE_NAME can be any service in docker-compose, e.g. nodeservices, web, db, etc. The changes in the container will persist.

+## Version and Release Tags

+The `REL*` branches track the upstream Mediawiki released versions.
+When something is updated in this repo and is ready to be deployed, a new tag should be created and the tag name should in the format of `BRANCH_NAME + BUILD NUMBER`, e.g. REL1_30_B2 or REL1_31_B5.
+The `BUILD_NUMBER` should be increased sequentially.

+The same rules apply to node-services repo as well.